-Fayetteville Roots Festival is a five-day, intimate, urban music and food festival taking place August 23 - 27, 2017 in Northwest Arkansas.
-The festival features over 10 music stages and multiple culinary stages and events.
-The EXPERIENCE FAYETTEVILLE & KUAF MainStage at Fayetteville Town Center is the center of the festival and features nationally known musicians/bands paired with undiscovered regional and local talent.
-The festival also features additional events and stages across Northwest Arkansas (Fayetteville & Bentonville) including George’s Majestic Lounge, Crystal Bridges Museum of American Art, Fayetteville Public Library, Maxine’s Taproom, Kingfish Dive Bar, Stage 18, The Chancellor Hotel, Brightwater Culinary School, and the Fayetteville Farmers’ Market.
+Fayetteville Roots Festival is a multi-day, intimate, urban music and food festival taking place August 26 - 29, 2021 in Northwest Arkansas.
+The festival features multiple music stages and culinary events.
+The festival features nationally known musicians/bands paired with undiscovered regional and local talent.
 The Roots Festival is a showcase of many of the elements that make the Fayetteville community and Northwest Arkansas region a beloved cultural hot spot.

 “Roots” is intentionally used to describe both the music and food of the festival.
 The festival is dedicated to showcasing what makes this region of the Ozarks so unique.
 The festival features a musical style that is diverse and rooted in many uniquely American musical styles such as Folk, Blues, Bluegrass, Jazz, Country, and more.
 The festival also supports local farmers, chefs, and restaurants, focusing on locally grown produce, locally raised meats and locally produced products from the Ozarks.
 Mix in film screenings, live radio broadcasts, workshops, a kids/family concert, live art, and patrons from over 30 states and countries and you’ll find out why folks have fallen in love with The Roots Festival.